plasma-group/pigi/packages/docs/src/spec/src/03-client/transaction-generation.rst

 Clients must be able to create transactions that predicates use to compute state transitions.
 We now describe the process for generating a plasma transaction.

 *************
-Predicate ABI
+Predicate API
 *************

-For the sake of backwards compatibility, we've chosen to define a standard **Predicate ABI** based on the `Ethereum contract ABI`_ specification.
-This standard ABI format provides a list of function descriptors that a client can use to interact with the predicate.
-Clients are able to easily generate transactions for predicates that provide a Predicate ABI.
+For the sake of backwards compatibility, we've chosen to define a standard **Predicate API** based on the `Ethereum contract ABI`_ specification.
+We're using calling this an "API" instead of an "ABI" since it doesn't really correspond to exactly what's happening under the hood, but instead acts as an interface that explains how the user can talk to the predicate.

+This standard format provides a list of function descriptors that a client can use to interact with the predicate.
+Clients are able to easily generate transactions for predicates that provide a Predicate API.

-Predicate ABI objects are an array of *ABI elements*.
-Each ABI element describes a single function, including the function's inputs and outputs.
+Predicate API objects are an array of *API elements*.
+Each API element describes a single function, including the function's inputs and outputs.
 Certain elements of the Ethereum contract ABI specification have been removed for simplicity.
-Otherwise, the structure of a Predicate ABI element is identical to the structure of an Ethereum contract ABI element.
+Otherwise, the structure of a Predicate API element is identical to the structure of an Ethereum contract ABI element.

-TypeScript interfaces for valid Predicate ABI objects are given below.
+TypeScript interfaces for valid Predicate API objects are given below.
 Compare to the `Ethereum ABI JSON format`_ to understand similarities and differences.

 .. code-block:: typescript

-   interface PredicateAbiInput {
+   interface PredicateApiInput {
      name: string
      type: string
    }

-   interface PredicateAbiOutput {
+   interface PredicateApiOutput {
      type: string
    }

-   interface PredicateAbiItem {
+   interface PredicateApiItem {
      name: string
-     inputs: PredicateAbiInput[]
+     inputs: PredicateApiInput[]
-     outputs: PredicateAbiOutput[]
+     outputs: PredicateApiOutput[]
      constant: boolean
     }

 Example: SimpleOwnership Predicate
 ==================================

-We'll demonstrate Predicate ABI by looking at the `SimpleOwnership`_ predicate.
+We'll demonstrate Predicate API by looking at the `SimpleOwnership`_ predicate.
 SimpleOwnership allows one valid state transition whereby the current owner of a coin may sign off a new owner:

 .. code-block:: python